ranadeepghose/ranadeepghose.github.io/_posts/2022-08-14-git-installation-git-for-dummies-part-02.md

 ---
-title: Git for Dummies - Part 02
+title: Git Installation - Git for Dummies, Part 02
 author: ranadeep
 date: 2022-08-14 07:51:00 +0530
 categories: [Git, How To]